 We hit our goal in a day.

-The community showed up.
+The Kickstarter community showed up.
 The product worked.
 The vision came alive.
 And Baking Steel officially launched.

 To this day, I'm still at the helm of Baking Steel.
 We've grown, evolved, and launched new products, but the mission is the same: we are obsessed with helping people make better pizza at home.

-We use the highest quality American steel.
-We ship from our own facility.
-And we're proud to be the original and still the best—baking steel in the world.
+Today, we use the highest quality American steel.
+We ship everything from our own facility.
+And we’re proud to still be the original and the one and only Baking Steel in the world.

 Got questions?
 Want to bake with us?
 Let's go.